Human trafficking, often referred to as modern-day slavery, remains an issue in the United States, with over 18,000 active cases looming.

 “This is, unfortunately, a multi-billion-dollar business,” said Gina Gueno Ramos, co-founder of Casa Esperanza para Mujeres y Niños (translated for women and children) at a panel discussion that Mercy University hosted in Dobbs Ferry on Jan.
 31.

-As noted by unodc.org , it is considered a highly profitable industry, generating over 150 billion annually.
+According to U.S. national statistics, more than 100,000 victims of human trafficking have been identified.
+As noted by the United Nations, it is considered a highly profitable industry, generating over $150 billion annually.

 The panel was led by Dr. Lucia Alfano, Director of Clinical Affairs for the School of Nursing, and featured a group of experts including Ramos; Dr. Carol Bennett-Speight, Professor and Program Director of the Traditional Nursing Program at Mercy; Lisa Gerstmann-Boyle, Sexual Assault Forensic Examiner at Westchester Medical University Hospital; and Konrad Motyka, Executive Director of Campus Safety at Mercy.